-5. During the period when Des FitzGerald was in charge of the Cuban Task Force, DCI McCone's office learned, quite by accident, that FitzGerald had secured the cooperation of several prominent US business firms in denying economic items to Cuba.
-There was no question but that the businessmen were glad to cooperate, but knowledge of this operation had to be rather widespread.

-6. On 17 April 1964, cane

-to DCI McCone on behalf

-offering to insert some to try to secure e a .

-favorable result in the She ortly

-after this approach,

-made a similar proposal to McCone in connection with On 12 May 1964 at a meeting of the 303 Committee, it was decided that the offers of American business could not be accepted, it being neither a secure way nor an honorable way of doing such business.
+- 5. During the period when Des FitzGerald was in charge of the Cuban Task Force, DCI McCone's office learned, quite by accident, that FitzGerald had secured the cooperation of several prominent US business firms in denying economic items to Cuba.
+There was no question but that the businessmen were glad to cooperate, but knowledge of this operation had to be rather widespread. - On 17 April 1964, Mr. Robert B. Anderson came to DCI McCone on behalf of American business interests, offering to insert some \$300,000 to try to secure a favorable result in the elections in Panama.
+Shortly after this approach, Mr. Clyde Weed of Anaconda Copper Company made a similar proposal to McCone in connection with elections in Chile.
+On 12 May 1964 at a meeting of the 303 Committee, it was decided that the offers of American business could not be accepted, it being neither a secure way nor an honorable way of doing such business.
 This declaration of policy at this time bears on the recent ITT hearings, but I am not surprised that McCone has forgotten that he helped to set the precedent of refusing to accept such collaboration between the Agency's operations and private business.